donghai163/goson/README.md

 ```

 ### Printing
-A very useful feature is to check the JSON structure.
-Printing a goson
+A very useful feature is pretty printing the JSON structure at any value.
-object will display pretty printed.
-Likewise calling `String()` should return the same ouput as a string.
+Likewise calling `String()` returns the same string.

 ```go
 v := g.Get("child")